 Does the mother have to give a sample?

+It is it not necessary for the mother to provide her sample.
 We can perform the DNA test without the mother’s sample however it is not something we recommend as half of the child’s DNA is shared with the mother.
-This means when we perform a DNA test without the mother’s sample you do run the risk of obtaining an inconclusive result if we come across an anomaly such as a mutated allele, in this case, we would require the mother’s sample anyway which would cause delays in the process.
+This means when we perform a DNA test without the mother’s sample you do run the risk of obtaining an inconclusive result if we come across an anomaly such as a mutated allele, in this case we would require the mothers sample anyway which would cause delays in the process.

 Why do we have to test the mother?

 Half of the child’s DNA comes from the mother and the other half from the father.
-When the mother is included, it is possible to identify which of the child’s DNA comes from her, leaving the paternal DNA to compare against the alleged father.
-When the mother is included in the testing, it provides much greater certainty and conclusiveness of the results.
-If the mother is not included, it can reduce the CPI (Combined Paternity Index) and probability so much so that the result is no longer conclusive or definite, in which case we would require the mother’s sample anyway.
+When the mother is included it is possible to identify which of the child’s DNA comes from her, leaving the paternal DNA to compare against the alleged father.
+When the mother is included in the testing it provides much greater certainty and conclusively of the results.
+If the mother is not included it can reduce the CPI (Combined Paternity Index) and probability so much so that the result is no longer conclusive or definite, in which case we would require the mothers sample anyway.
 This leads to the process taking longer and delays to the result.
 It is ultimately in your best interest to include the mother in the testing from the start.
 Please see (Paternity Testing with the Mother) for more information on the subject.

 How are the results analysed?

-When AlphaBiolabs carries out a paternity test, we use the very latest, most advanced technology available.
+When AlphaBiolabs carry out a paternity test we use the very latest, most advanced technology available.

-A child is born with half of the genetic footprint from its mother and half from its father.
-When analysing a genetic footprint, we look for individual points in the sequence which we call markers.
+A child is born with half of the genetic footprint of its mother and half from its father.
+When analysing a genetic footprint we look for individual points in the sequence which we call markers.
 We are fully accredited for DNA testing using 24 markers, utilising the very latest DNA technology to ensure the reliability and accuracy of our genetic testing.

 In DNA test example (A.) you can see that the child’s DNA footprint is made up from half the mother and half the potential father.